simoncrowe/terraform-writefreely-hetzner/README.md

-# terraform-writefreely-hetzner
+# terraform-writefreely-hertzner

-Deploy writefreely to Hertzner cloud using Docker containers
+Deploy a writefreely container on a Hertzner cloud server using Terraform/OpenTofu.

+## Usage